hbokh/MySQL_HA_ansible-tutorial/README.md

 # MySQL HA ansible-tutorial

-Taken and adapted from robertbarabas/ansible-tutorial https://github.com/robertbarabas/ansible-tutorial/tree/master/demo
+Taken and adapted from robertbarabas/ansible-tutorial
+https://github.com/robertbarabas/ansible-tutorial/tree/master/demo

+## Getting started

+You need to have Vagrant, Virtualbox and Ansible installed

+- `vagrant up` will create a master and a slave and provision both
+- `ansible-playbook site.yml` will provision both nodes, incl. the database (MySQL's "sakila" database)

+master has IP-address 192.168.10.100
+slave has IP-address 192.168.10.101

 ## Check master and slave status